quangler/notes/Year 2/Sem 2/COMP2100 - Enterprise Server Administration/Barett Exam Extortion.md

 		**use DFS - this allows centralized shared folders to exist for replication, syncs to other server - can use dedupe**

 - know best practices for ADFS
+		ADFS - identity federation / web SSO for end users
+			used:
+			- your domain
+			- trusted domains / services
+			- in the cloud (m365/azure ad/ web sso)
 	- as per slide decks
 		standalone ADFS deployments not supported
 		need CA with certs